AdrienHallet/LINGI2252/Notes.md

 1. **Extract method:** When a fragment of code can be grouped (e.g.: a big conditional statement), turn it into a method.
 2. **Inline method:** When a method body is as clear as its signature, remove the method and use the body instead. (e.g.: a one-liner that is understandable)
 3. **Inline temp:** Instead of using a temporary variable, it may sometimes be useful to just use it as a one-liner.
 But it depends on who will read the code and how easy the code is to read in general.
-4. **Temp to Query:** A temporary variable (e.g.: a dispatch of prices) can be replaced with a method call to ease readabilit and remove redundancy in a method.
+4. **Temp to Query:** A temporary variable (e.g.: a dispatch of prices) can be replaced with a method call to ease readability and remove redundancy in a method.
 5. **Explaining variables:** When you have a complex code, it can be useful to add temporary variables with meaningful names to help understand the code.
 6. **Method to Method Object:** It's like extract method but with a variable.
 So you create an object that can use a method call replacing the method extraction.